whysosuso/whysosuso.github.io/_posts/2017-06-17-Based-on-a-True-Story.md

 I climbed on to the terrace and was greeted by a spectacular view of the entire valley and the city that lay a few hundred meters away.
 I could only imagine what it would have been to live in a palace such beautifully nestled amidst the maginificent Kangra valley… As I stood there, scenes from my short Himalayan trip flashed by me, I indeed felt like a King who had it all…had the fort and had Kangra!

-### Epilogue
+#### Epilogue

 I have always loved nature.
 It started with the trees and has now expanded into the waters, mountains, and skies with each interaction.
 I am not the kind of lover who remembers their names, indeed pretty forgetful.
 I know them by the looks though, but even that gets complicated as there are just so many of the beautiful ones out there.

 One thing I have observed about my relationship with nature is that the distance has been growing between the two of us.
 The night sky does not glitter with the stars I loved the most in the dusty town I live in these days, neither do the greens of the trees dance with the blowing wind.
 I have travelled to quite a few places in the last two years of college, and many of them have been just to meet my dearest nature, as it has gone beyond the reach of a small walk from me.
 This short vacation too was an attempt to visit the greens, the glittering skies, the magnificent mountains and the graceful waters of the rivers.

 Does it hurt to live so far away from all of the things I love dearly?
 Yes.
-So much for the comfort of modern technology?
+So much for the comfort our our cities plagued with modernity.
 As I wait for my next trip to some place where nature is, I cannot help but ponder on a question, ‘What good is all the concrete if it doesn’t have space for my greens and shuns away the night stars?’
 I do not know and may be I never will.
 Do you?